rafalmas/gript/package/README.md

 - Javascript validation using es-lint.
 - TypeScript validation and incremental compilation
 - SASS validation and compilation
-- unit tests performed using Karma and PhantomJS
+- unit tests performed using Karma and PhantomJS (tests can be written in JavaScript or TypeScript)
 - unit testing coverage metered by Istanbul
 - HTML partials pre-loading into the Angular template cache
 - full concatenation/minification for all production JS and CSS files